TritonDataCenter/manatee-state-machine/README.md

 * `async` (array of peer identifiers, see above): the list of asynchronous peers, in replication order.
 That is, `async[i]` replicates from `async[i-1]`, and `async[0]` replicates from `sync`.
+* `deposed` (array of peer identifiers, see above): the list of previous primaries which need to be rebuilt before being brought back into service
 * `initWal` (string, postgres WAL location): the WAL of the primary when this generation began.
 * `freeze`: if this field is present and non-null, then no peers should make any